DanijelCvit/QandA/index.md

 }
 ```

+#### Class

+- What advantage do classes have over closures/ Constructor functions?
 - Static functions of classes work on the class themself.
 Does **User** in User.method() still call the class constructor or are we just accessing an internal function (method) of another function object (User)?
 - Why cant I declare a variable inside a class but outside its constructor: